MicrosoftDocs/ATADocs/ATPDocs/prerequisites.md

 - Verify that the servers you intend to install [!INCLUDE [Product short](includes/product-short.md)] sensors on are able to reach the [!INCLUDE [Product short](includes/product-short.md)] Cloud Service.
 They should be able to access https://*your-instance-name*sensorapi.atp.azure.com (port 443).
 For example, https://*contoso-corp*sensorapi.atp.azure.com.<br><br>
 To get your instance name, see the About page in the Identities settings section at <https://security.microsoft.com/settings/identities>.
 The [!INCLUDE [Product short](includes/product-short.md)] sensor supports the use of a proxy.
 For more information on proxy configuration, see [Configuring a proxy for [!INCLUDE [Product short](includes/product-short.md)]](configure-proxy.md).

-- At least one directory services account with read access to all objects in the monitored domains.
-For instructions on how to create the directory service account, see [Directory Service Account recommendations](directory-service-accounts.md).
+- At least one Directory Service account with read access to all objects in the monitored domains.
+For instructions on how to create the Directory Service account, see [Directory Service account recommendations](directory-service-accounts.md).

 - If you run Wireshark on [!INCLUDE [Product short](includes/product-short.md)] standalone sensor, restart the [!INCLUDE [Product short](includes/product-short.md)] sensor service after you've stopped the Wireshark capture.
 If you don't restart the sensor service, the sensor stops capturing traffic.